How do revaluations affect your rates?

 - Collecting an objection form from one of our offices.

 Objections need to be received by Council by the closing date of 2 December 2021.

 What happens if I lodge an objection?

-A valuer will contact you, and may arrange an appointment to re-inspect your property to verify and/or update the property record.
+A valuer may contact you, and may arrange an appointment to re-inspect your property to verify and/or update the property record.
 We’ll inform you of the results in writing.
-If you’re still not satisfied, you can seek to have your objection heard by the Land Valuation Tribunal, but this will cost you a hearing fee.
+If you’re still not satisfied, you can seek to have your objection heard by the Land Valuation Tribunal - this will cost you a hearing fee.
 At the Land Valuation Tribunal hearing, you will be required to state your estimate of the value and provide evidence to support your claim.
-This evidence would normally be information about sales of similar properties, which occurred at, or near, the date of the valuation being objected to.
+This evidence would normally be information about sales of similar properties which occurred at, or near, the date of the valuation being objected to.
 The Land Valuation Tribunal will make a decision based on the information presented.

 Privacy Act 1993

 The contents of your valuation notice are contained within the public register known as the District Valuation Roll, which is available for inspection by the public at Council Offices free of charge.
 You may have access to any information held about you and you may ask for any corrections to be made.